genepattern/genepattern-server/docker/README_make_docker_container.txt

 ** IMPORTANT SECURITY CONSIDERATIONS **

 This setup allows the GenePatterrn docker container to call docker on the host to launch modules.
 It will mount the file system defined in config_custom.yaml at JOB_DOCKER_BIND_SRC into those containers and hypothetically a malicious container could access anything under that point in the file system as root.
 Therefore there is some risk involved here.

+If you prefer, you can run it with all containers run inside the GenePattern container.
+The main change to the server run would be to NOT mount the docker.sock into the container